nadegeguiglielmoni/GraphUnzip/README.md

                         Fragments list
   --HiC_IM HIC_IM       Output file for the Hi-C interaction matrix (required)

-long-reads-IM options:
-  -l LONGREADS, --longreads LONGREADS
-                        Long reads mapped to the GFA with GraphAligner (GAF format)
-  --long_reads_IM LONG_READS_IM
-                        Output file for the long-read interaction matrix (required)
-  -M MINIMUM_MATCH, --minimum_match MINIMUM_MATCH
-                        Filters out alignments with a minimum match identity < minimum-match [default: 0]
-  -w, --whole_match     Filters out alignments that do not extend over the
-                        whole length of the read (recommended if you have enough reads)

 linked-reads-IM options:
   --linked_reads_IM LINKED_READS_IM
                         Output file for the linked-read interaction matrix